A Comprehensive Oral Examination is a complete assessment and documentation of all hard and soft, intraoral, and extraoral tissues.

 In-between Comprehensive Oral Examinations

-As you strive to protect your oral health and overall health it’s still important to look for signs and symptoms of of mouth cancer.
+As you strive to protect your oral health and overall health, it’s still important to look for signs and mouth cancer symptoms.
 If you have persistent signs and symptoms of any of the following, then it’s time to see your Port Coquitlam dentist:

 - A lip or mouth sore that doesn’t heal